aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/xps-to-pdf/_index.md

 ## Conclusion
 In this tutorial, we learned how to convert XPS file to PDF using Aspose.PDF library for .NET.
 By following the steps provided, you can easily perform this conversion in your own applications.
 Get accurate and professional results when converting XPS files to PDF.

+### FAQ's

+#### Q: What is XPS, and why would I want to convert it to PDF?

+A: XPS (XML Paper Specification) is a fixed-layout document format developed by Microsoft.
+Converting XPS to PDF allows you to make the document more accessible and widely compatible, as PDF is a universally supported format across different platforms and devices.

+#### Q: Does the Aspose.PDF library support other file formats besides XPS?

+A: Yes, Aspose.PDF for .NET supports various other file formats for conversion, such as HTML, EPUB, SVG, XML, and more.
+It also allows you to create and manipulate PDF documents programmatically.

+#### Q: Can I customize the PDF conversion process, such as setting page size, margins, or other options?

+A: Yes, you can customize the PDF conversion process using Aspose.PDF for .NET.
+The library provides a wide range of options to control page size, margins, image compression, font embedding, and other PDF-related settings to meet your specific requirements.

+#### Q: Is there a trial version of Aspose.PDF for .NET available for testing?

+A: Yes, you can download and try the trial version of Aspose.PDF for .NET from the official Aspose website.
+The trial version allows you to explore the library's features before making a purchase.

+#### Q: Can I convert multiple XPS files to PDF in a batch process?

+A: Yes, you can convert multiple XPS files to PDF in a batch process by implementing a loop or iterating through the list of XPS files and converting each file to PDF using the provided code.